unrealwork/axibase-collector/jobs/examples/tomcat/README.md

 ## Overview

-This document describes how to collect JMX metrics introduced in [Tomcat (Servlet Container)](http://tomcat.apache.org/) 6+ based applications for long-term retention and monitoring in Axibase Time Series Database.
+This document describes how to collect JMX metrics exposed by [Apache Tomcat](http://tomcat.apache.org/) Servlet Containers  for long-term retention and monitoring in Axibase Time Series Database.

 ## Requirements

-Tomcat containers `6+`
+* Apache Tomcat `6+`

 ## Installation steps

-### Enable JMX in Tomcat based application
+### Enable JMX in Java application

-Configure your Tomcat based application for jmx connection.
-Configuration procedure is described [here](../../jmx.md).
+Configure your Java for JMX monitoring as described [here](../../jmx.md).

 ### Import Tomcat job into Axibase Collector